SC directs demolition of Supertech Emerald's twin 40-storey towers in 3 months | Science-Environment

 - India

-The Supreme Court Tuesday directed the demolition of twin 40-story towers of Supertech's Emerald Court project in NOIDA here for a violation of building by-laws.
+In a setback to Supertech Ltd, the Supreme Court Tuesday directed demolition of twin 40-story towers of the realty major's Emerald Court project in NOIDA for violation of building by-laws ''in collusion'' with the authority officials.

+Both the towers - Apex and Ceyane - were under construction when the Allahabad High Court had ordered their demolition.
+After Supertech Ltd approached the apex court against the high court order, a status quo was ordered.

+The top court said the case record is replete with instances that highlight the collusion between officers of NOIDA with Supertech Ltd and its management and involvement of the planning authority with the developer in violation of laws.

 The apex court directed that the entire amount of home buyers be refunded with 12 percent interest from the time of the booking and the Residents Welfare Association be paid Rs 2 crore for the harassment caused due to the construction of the twin towers.

-A bench of Justices D Y Chandrachud and M R Shah said that the April 11, 2014 verdict of the Allahabad high court, which directed the demolition of twin towers, does not deserve any interference.
+A bench of Justices D Y Chandrachud and M R Shah said April 11, 2014, high court verdict which directed the demolition of the twin towers, does not deserve any interference.

 It said the construction of Supertech's twin 40 story towers having 915 flats and shops was done in collusion with NOIDA authority and the high court was correct in holding that view.